cfe-lab/Kive/CONTRIBUTING.md

 Once you have set up your production server, this is how to deploy a new release:

 1. Make sure the code works in your development environment.
-Run all the Javascript tests by opening `kive/SpecRunner.html`, and run all the Django unit tests.
+Run all the Javascript tests and all the Django unit tests.

+    cd /path/to/git/Kive
+    npm run test:travis
+    cd kive
     ./manage.py test --settings kive.settings_test_pg

 2. Check if the kiveapi package needs to update its version number by looking